Afghan peace talks should rotate among countries, envoy says amid stall | Law-Order

 Ahmad said Afghanistan's "participatory government" had "the capacity to absorb the Taliban and ex-combatants" but that the only way to achieve a transition of power was through elections.
 The Taliban have said they are committed to the peace negotiations.

+The State Department said on Monday that U.S. special envoy Zalmay Khalilzad plans to attend the Thursday conference in Moscow.
+The decision to send Khalilzad signals that the administration of President Joe Biden and Russia, which both favor the creation of an interim government, may cooperate on ending the strife in Afghanistan despite their deep disagreements on other issues.

-Former U.S. President Donald Trump’s administration signed a troop withdrawal deal with the Taliban in February 2020 under which all international forces were expected to leave the country by May 1.
-However, violence has risen and NATO officials say some conditions of the deal, including the Taliban cutting ties with international militant groups, have not been met, which the Taliban disputes.
+Former President Donald Trump’s administration signed a troop withdrawal deal with the Taliban in February 2020 under which all international forces were expected to leave the country by May 1.
+However, NATO officials say some conditions of the deal, including the Taliban cutting ties with international militant groups, have not been met, which the Taliban disputes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)